gurrrrrrett3/light/docs/quick-start/start_guide.md

 ## Listening For Messages on The Server

 Now, we need somewhere to listen for this message.
-The way to listen for a message being fired is with [`#!luau light.connect(message, callback)`](../api/network/messages/listening/connect.md)
+The way to listen for a message being sent is with [`#!luau light.connect(message, callback)`](../api/network/messages/listening/connect.md)

 ```luau title="ServerScriptService.server (Script)"